RaymonDev/subredditrecomendator/README.md

 This program generates custom subreddit recomendations acording to your Google Chrome history

 .
 ## Before using the script, you need to create your own Reddit App, and enter the Client ID and the secret token in the specified section of the code.
 Click [here](https://www.reddit.com/prefs/apps) to create it.
-Also, make sure to fill in all the details inside the python file, like the path to your History file or the details of your reddit aplication
+Also, make sure to fill in all the details inside the python file, like the path to your History file or the details of your reddit aplication (line 12 and line 82)
 .

 ## How it works